 It is not uncommon for customers to try to talk you down on your estimate.
 You can, however, eliminate this as much as possible by following the principles in this article on Professionalism.
 Some things include wearing a company uniform, driving a company van with a logo on it, and being professional in everything you do.
 Do not give the customer the freedom to think that they can talk you down on your prices.
 Give in just once and they will talk you down on every job.
 This is a recipe for disaster that can be avoided completely by following one simple rule.
 Quote your price and stick to it no matter what.

-TOP SECRET TIP: Quote a price and stick to it.
+Quote a price and stick to it.
 Never diverge from that policy and you will earn more money and eliminate problem customers.

 When you were figuring the costs in your head and how much time it would take you to complete the job you did not factor in extra cost for the customer asking for a discount so why would you give them a discount now?
 I have been perfectly honest when first time customers have tried to talk me down on the price I gave them.
 I just say “To be honest sir, I do not pad my estimates with room to go lower on my price.
-If I would have then I could go lower on my price, however, I feel it is much better for my customers and myself if I give them the true price up front so they never feel that they have to try to talk me down”.
+If I would have then I could go lower on my price, however, I feel it is much better for my customers and myself if I give them my best price up front so they never feel that they have to try to talk me down”.
 What could they possibly come back with after that speech?
 Worst thing that can happen is that they don’t use you and you should be fine with that because you would have made less money that you wanted to make anyway.
 There are plenty of jobs out there with customers that won’t haggle you on your price.
 Don’t waste time on the ones that do.
 Leave those customers for the amateurs.
 Eliminate the headache from your business wherever you can.

 If you need help with actually coming up with estimates for your handyman jobs, theis an excellent tool.